Gofnax/Glem_Language/README.md

 ```

 For example, let's look at the definition of the function ```addOne``` that<br>
-receives an integer and returned its value increased by 1:<br>
+receives an integer and returns its value increased by 1:<br>
 ```
 mey {addOne, (n)}
 {n + 1;};